Fugitive Jan. 6 Rioter Makes Insanely Desperate Plea on Belarus State TV

-Evan Neumann of Mill Valley, CA is the newly minted star of state television in Minsk, Belarus.
+Evan Neumann of Mill Valley, California is the newly minted star of state television in Minsk, Belarus.

 Neumann, who is wanted in the U.S. on six criminal charges related to the attempted insurrection on Jan.
 6—including two felonies for assaulting an officer—was featured in the Belarusian state TV special, “Goodbye, America,” which aired in full on Thursday.
 He recounted a treacherous journey through forested borderlands that landed him in Minsk and expressed his unwillingness to face justice in the United States.
 Neumann said he is seeking political asylum in Belarus because the U.S. is, in his opinion, no longer a country of law and order.